AmyMcCann12/1_Create_Project/recipes/recipe_to_do_checker.md

 # {{PROBLEM}} Function Design Recipe

+As a user
+So that I can keep track of my tasks
+I want to check if a text includes the string #TODO

 ## 1. Describe the Problem

-As a user, unsure whether sentence starts with capital letter and ends with punctuation.
+Need to check if a given text includes a specific string 'TODO'

 ## 2. Design the Function Signature

-Function name: check_grammar
+Function name: to_do_checker
-Parameters: 1.
-Text
+Parameters: string (text)
-Return value: True or False (Boolean)
+Return value: Boolean (True if the text does include 'TODO', False otherwise)

 Side Effects:
 This function will not print anything of have any other side-effects